Wingstop Hawaiian Sauce Recipe

 • Measuring cups and spoons

-• Small bowl
+• Small bowl for cornstarch slurry

 How to Make Wingstop Hawaiian Sauce Recipe

-Step 1: Mix the cornstarch slurry
+Step 1: Mix the base ingredients

-Step 4: Add the slurry
+Step 3: Add cornstarch slurry

 Recipe Card